7. The Seven Seals of the Book of Revelation

-The result of the wars at the beginning of the seven years, the 70th Week of Daniel, is that famine begins to take hold on the earth.
-This lack of food could be the result of nuclear weapon fallout spreading over fields and destroying crops.
-It could also be the consequences of globalist control of food and raising the prices to manipulate and control countries that are dependent on the Antichrist's food supply and grain.
-The famine might also be the result of using the control of food to force people to take the Mark of the Beast.
-Whatever the cause, a day's wages will only manage to buy enough food for the day for a small family.
+What causes the price of food to go sky high?
+It could be a result of the wars at the beginning of the seven years, the 70th Week of Daniel.
+This lack of food could be caused by nuclear weapon fallout over fields and destroying crops.
+It could also be the consequences of globalist control of food and manipulating prices to control countries by using short food supplies to force people to take the Mark of the Beast.
+Whatever the cause, a day's wages will be enough to buy a small family's food for the day.
 The pair of scales represents food being weighed and rationed.
 Barley was usually fed to animals and is low in nutrients, hence the lower price.
-In the Olivet discourse too, Matthew records Jesus saying that famines will follow the wars.
-He also adds that there will be earthquakes as well:
+In the Olivet discourse, too, Matthew records Jesus saying that famines will follow the wars.
+He also adds that the time will be marked by earthquakes as well:

 There will be famines and earthquakes in various places.
 8All these are the beginning of birth pains (Matthew 24:7-8).

-Notice that Jesus said in verse 6 (Matthew 24) when talking about wars, “Such things must happen, but the end is still to come.”
-He is letting us know that we are only in the beginning stages of what will happen.
-He calls these preceding years the beginning birth pains, likening these seven years to the birth of a baby (verse 8).
+When talking about wars in Matthew 24:6, Jesus said, “Such things must happen, but the end is still to come.”
+He was letting us know that we are only in the beginning stages of what will happen.
+He calls these preceding years the beginning of birth pains, likening these seven years to the birth of a baby (v.
+8).
 As we approach the coming of Christ, the world is in the throes of hard labor.
-As in the birth of a baby, the destructive events, are typical of hard labor being more painful and each labor pain closer together.
+As in the birth of a baby, the destructive events are typical of hard labor being more painful and each labor pain closer together.